kaylarose/quality-center/README.md

 Testing
 -------
-Just run ``rake test``.
-HTTP requests are mocked with [VCR](https://www.relishapp.com/myronmarston/vcr/docs), so you don't need a password to run the tests, except when adding new ones.
+Just run ``rake test.`` HTTP requests are mocked with [VCR](https://www.relishapp.com/myronmarston/vcr/docs), so you don't need a password or even a working QC instance to run existing tests (although you do to add new ones).